-Effect of Temperature on Adult Morphology and Abnormalities
+Figure X. Adult morphology in Myrmeleon.
+Raw observations for body length (top), weight (middle) and wing length (bottom) for Myrmeleon species, separated by sex and species (columns).
+Colours indicate temperature treatments.
+Points are z-transformed raw data values, and violins indicate the distribution of the data.

-Our results indicate that temperature influenced adult morphology, with a general trend of decreasing body size, forewing length, and body mass as temperature increased.
-The largest individuals were recorded at 25°C, whereas the smallest were observed at 33°C. Myrmeleon almohadarum exhibited consistently larger body and wing dimensions than M. hyalinus across all temperature regimes, aligning with field observations.
-Similarly, adult body mass tended to decrease at higher temperatures, though M. almohadarum maintained a higher mean body mass than M. hyalinus across all conditions.
+Effect of Temperature on Adult Morphology Abnormalities

-The frequency of morphological abnormalities also increased with rising temperatures, with the highest proportion of normally developed individuals recorded at 25°C (100%) and the lowest at 33°C. Myrmeleon almohadarum generally exhibited a lower frequency of abnormalities than M. hyalinus, particularly under high-temperature conditions.
+The frequency of morphological abnormalities increased with rising temperatures, with the highest proportion of normally developed individuals recorded at 25°C (100%) and the lowest at 33°C. Myrmeleon almohadarum generally exhibited a lower frequency of abnormalities than M. hyalinus, particularly under high-temperature conditions.
 The fluctuating temperature regime (27–39°C) was associated with a higher proportion of normally developed individuals compared to constant high temperatures (33°C), suggesting a potential compensatory effect of nighttime cooling.

 Although these trends suggest a negative impact of elevated temperatures on development, statistical analyses did not confirm significant differences between temperature treatments.
 Further research with larger sample sizes may be necessary to determine whether these trends reflect biologically meaningful patterns.